 Review the file before posting or recharging break-room costs

-Next, filter for missing or unclear allocation fields.
-Blank site, floor, department, machine, route stop, GL code, or cost center values are the lines most likely to cause rework after posting.
+- Filter for missing allocation fields.
+Blank site, floor, department, machine, route stop, GL code, or cost center values cause rework after posting.
 If the vendor printed a location header but the invoice line did not carry it forward, fix the allocation before the file moves into accounting.

-Route exceptions to the right owner.
-AP should handle invoice math, posting fields, tax treatment, and GL coding.
-Office management should confirm floor, machine, service area, and consumption questions.
-Procurement or the vendor relationship owner should handle disputed surcharges, recurring price changes, contract terms, and vendor credits.
+- Route exceptions to the right owner.
+AP handles invoice math, posting fields, tax treatment, and GL coding.
+Office management confirms floor, machine, service area, and consumption questions.
+Procurement or the vendor relationship owner handles disputed surcharges, recurring price changes, contract terms, and vendor credits.

 Extract invoice data to Excel with natural language prompts